mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 and possibly shotguns or rifles.
 Law enforcement is paramilitary in Nebelthorn, especially near the border, and cooperation with the armed forces tends to be close.
-A minor alert such as being detected cutting the border fence or leaving vehicle tracks near it will provoke only a go-and- investigate response by a single patrol but any violent incident will result in an escalating response.
+A minor alert such as being detected cutting the border fence or leaving vehicle tracks near it will provoke only a go-and-investigate response by a single patrol but any violent incident will result in an escalating response.

 At first, a response will be locally available forces in light vehicles, armed with smallarms and perhaps a machinegun.
 TL6 aircraft are available and will be sent to undertake reconnaissance in the event of a major incident (such as someone firing upon guards investigating a border breach).
 These

 24